Egyptian Premier League

-The Egyptian Premier League (الدوري المصري الممتاز), also known as WE Egyptian Premier League (WE EPL) after the addition of title sponsor WE, is a professional association football league in Egypt and the top level of the Egyptian football league system.
-The league comprises 18 teams and operates on a system of promotion and relegation with the Egyptian Second Division.
-Seasons mostly run from August to May.
-Unlike most other leagues, all games are played all over the week.
+The Egyptian Premier League (الدوري المصري الممتاز), also known as the Nile League (دوري النيل) for sponsorship reasons, after the addition of title sponsor Nile Developments, is a professional association football league in Egypt and the highest level of the Egyptian football league system.
+The league comprises 18 teams and operates on a system of promotion and relegation with the Egyptian Second Division A. Seasons mostly run from August to May.
+Unlike most other leagues, games are played on all days of the week.

-The Egyptian Premier League was founded in 1948, unifying the local leagues that had existed previously.
+The Egyptian Premier League was founded in 1948, unifying the local leagues that existed previously.
 70 clubs have competed in the league since its founding.
-Al Ahly have won the title 42 times, more than any other club.
+Al Ahly have won the title 45 times, more than any other club.
 Their closest rivals, Zamalek, have won the league 14 times.
 Only five other clubs have won the league; those clubs are Ghazl El Mahalla, Ismaily, Al Mokawloon Al Arab, Olympic Club, and Tersana.

-The Egyptian Premier League is one of the top national leagues, ranked second in Africa according to CAF's 5-Year Ranking for the 2022–23 season, based on performances in African competitions over the past five seasons.
-Egyptian teams have won the CAF Champions League a record 16 times, and Al Ahly was named the African Club of the Century by CAF.
+The Egyptian Premier League is one of the top national leagues, ranked First in Africa according to CAF's 5-year ranking for the 2024–25 season, based on performances in African competitions over the past five seasons.
+Egyptian teams have won the CAF Champions League a record 18 times, and Al Ahly was named the African Club of the Century by CAF.
 Two clubs have also won the CAF Confederation Cup.

 The Egyptian Premier League once had among highest average stadium attendance in Africa and the Middle East until the Port Said Stadium riot occurred on 1 February 2012 after a league match involving Al Masry and Al Ahly, where 74 people were killed and more than 500 were injured.
 Since that date, all domestic football matches were played behind closed doors until 2017, when the local security authorities started to allow fans to attend selected matches with gradually increasing numbers starting from 100 attendance only and in 2021, the league started to welcome back thousands of supporters.